mehrdad-mixtape/CircuitPython-ENC28J60/README.md

 # CircuitPython-ENC28J60
-ENC28J60 Ethernet chip driver for MicroPython v1.17 (RP2)
+ENC28J60 Ethernet chip driver for CircuitPython 7.2 (RP2)

 ## Rationale
 ENC28J60 is a popular and cheap module for DIY projects.